 There are occasions when people die and there are no relatives or friends available to arrange their funeral.
 In such cases, the Nottingham City Council's Cemeteries and Crematorium team take on this role to fulfil a legal obligation under Section 46 of the Public Health (Control of Diseases) Act 1984.

 In each case, before the funeral arrangements are finalised, attempts are made to establish whether there are relatives who wish to organise the funeral themselves.

 These attempts include talking to friends and neighbours, searching through the deceased's paperwork, placing requests for relatives in local contact centres and via our Appeal to Trace Relatives.

-In all cases attempts are made to determine what the wishes of the deceased may have been regarding burial or cremation.
-A committal service always take place in either in one of our chapels or at graveside.
+In all cases, attempts are made to determine what the wishes of the deceased may have been regarding burial or cremation.
+A committal service always take place in either in one of our chapels or at the graveside.

 Cremated remains of the deceased are usually scattered in the woodland walk unless other specific instructions are found amongst the deceased's possessions or in a will.

-If you wish to find out if we have arranged the funeral of a relative or friend then please contact the Cemeteries and Crematorium team on 0115 876 1915 or firstname.lastname@example.org
+If you wish to find out if we have arranged the funeral of a relative or friend then please contact the Cemeteries Office on 0115 8761922 or email firstname.lastname@example.org.